-7. Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets and achievements (listed entity has flexibility regarding the placement of this disclosure) The Company is committed to integrating Environmental, Social and Governance (ESG) principles into its businesses which is central to improving the overall environment and quality of life of the communities it serves.
+7. Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets and achievements (listed entity has flexibility regarding the

+The Company is committed to integrating Environmental, Social and Governance ('ESG') principles into its businesses which is central to improving the overall environment and quality of life of the communities it serves.
 It adheres to the principles of product stewardship by enhancing health, safety and environmental impacts of products and services across their lifecycle.
 The environmental impacts cover Climate, Natural Resources, Waste Management and Nature & Biodiversity.
 The Company has committed to reduce its carbon emission (scope 1 & 2) as per the Science Based Targets initiative ('SBTi').
 The Company has established policies for Climate Change, Safety, Health & Environment ('SHE') and Biodiversity.
 The Company is committed to conducting beneficial and fair business practices to the labour, human capital and to the community.
 It provides employees and business associates with working conditions that are clean, safe, healthy and fair.
 It strives to be the neighbour of choice in the communities in which it operates and contributes to their equitable and inclusive development.
 To deliver these commitments, the Company has separate CSR Policy, Community Development Policy, Affirmative Action Policy, Diversity & Inclusion Policy, Business & Human Rights Policy.
 The Company is firmly committed to pursuing ethical practices across its business segments.
 Our governance framework comprises of systems, policies, processes and practices that enable to build an environment of trust along with ethical practices.

 Our governance philosophy is strengthened through Tata Code of Conduct for Prevention of Insider Trading and Code of Corporate Disclosure Practices, Adoption of Anti-Bribery & Anti-Corruption and Anti-Money Laundering Policies, Tata Business Excellence Model and various other policies.

-8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy(ies).
+Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy(ies).

 Mr. R. Mukundan, Managing Director & CEO under the guidance of the Board of Directors and its Committees is responsible for implementation and oversight of the Business Responsibility policies.

-9. Does the entity have a specified Committee of the Board/ Director responsible for decision Yes The Company has a Board-level Safety, Health, Environment and Sustainability (SHES) Committee.
-This Committee provides valuable direction and guidance to the Management to ensure that Safety and making on sustainability related issues?
+Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.